 Take advantage of our service for 3D printed spare parts.
 Test us out.
 Send your inquiry and we will promptly reply to arrange a non-binding consultation.

 As the manufacturer of the left sandbox housing, part of the brake system, ceased production, Deutsche Bahn risked a train failure.
 Since the component was manufactured as grey cast iron, no 3D printed copy could be produced.
-As a result, we re-engineered the component and then additively manufactured it from titanium using EBM.
+As a result, we re-engineered the component and then additively manufactured it from titanium using electron beam melting (EBM or PBF-EB/M).
 The component has passed the tests performed to date.
 If the worst were to happen, Deutsche Bahn can now quickly respond to a failure.

 In the first step of the S.P.O.D. process, we jointly select the spare parts from your stock, whose availability is critical, whose probability of failure is classified as high, and whose costs of failure are significant.
 We then examine these “critical” spare parts to confirm whether additive manufacturing is possible.
 For the spare parts that are ultimately selected, we jointly define the relevant indicators and formulate corresponding target values.